ibm-cloud-docs/appid/cd-passwords.md

 ### Policy: Lockout after repeated wrong credentials
 {: #cd-lockout}

 You might want to protect your users' accounts by temporarily blocking the ability to sign in when a suspicious behavior is detected, such as multiple consecutive sign-in attempts with an incorrect password.
-This measure can help to prevent a malicious party from gaining access to a user's account by guessing a user's password.
+This measure can help to prevent a malicious party from gaining access to a user's account by guessing their password.
 {: shortdesc}

-By using the GUI or the API, you can set the maximum number of unsuccessful sign-in attempts that a user makes before their account is temporarily locked.
-You can also define the amount of time that the account is locked for.
-You have the following options:

-* Number of attempts: Any whole value 1 - 10.
-* Lockout period: Any whole value that is specified in minutes in the range 1 minute to 1440 minutes (24 hours).

-If an account is locked, users are unable to sign in or complete any other self-service operations, such as changing their password until the specified lockout period is complete.
+If an account is locked, users are unable to sign in or complete any other self-service operations until the specified lockout period is complete.
 When the lockout period is over, the user is automatically unlocked.

+To set this configuration by using the GUI:

+1. Go to the **Cloud Directory > Password policies** tab of the {{site.data.keyword.appid_short_notm}} dashboard.

+2. Toggle **Advanced password policy** to **Enabled**.

+3. Specify **The number of times a user can try to sign in before getting locked out**.
+You can use any whole value in range 1 - 10.

+4. Specify **The time a user will be locked out after trying to sign in with wrong credentials**.
+The time is specified in minutes.
+You can use any whole value in range 1 - 1440 (24 hours).

+5. Toggle **The number of times a user can try to sign in before getting locked out** row to **Enabled**.

+6. Click **Save**.

 You can unlock a user before the lockout period is over.
 To see whether they are locked out, check whether the `active` field is set to `false`.
 You can also check to see whether their status on the **Users** tab of the service dashboard is set to `disabled`.
 To unlock a user, you must use [the API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Cloud_Directory_Users/updateCloudDirectoryUser) to set the `active` field to `true`.
+{: note}

 ### Policy: Minimum period between password changes